Frequently Asked Questions

 Are the facilities at Mountain Whitewater Descents open for group events?

 Yes!
 The 5-acre park at Mountain Whitewater Descents is available for group events like weddings, birthday parties, corporate meetings, employee gatherings, reunions and more.
 The outdoor facilities provide the perfect casual and rustic atmosphere for a great group experience.
-Reservations are required but there is no fee for events at this time.
+Reservations are required for private events.

 What are the hours of the Paddler’s Pub and who is invited?